Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-**Now its all left up to the fun part of programming the game timer to tick!**
+**Now we're left with the fun part: Programming the game timer to tick!**

 <br>
 <br>